5 Ways to Consolidate Debt On Your Own

 Many 401(k) plans give you the option to borrow up to 50% of the available funds, without going through a traditional loan application and credit check.

 This option should be considered only as a last resort.
-Borrowing from retirement poses a huge risk to your retirement savings.
-Even if you make contributions while repaying the loan, you give up years of earning interest on the amount you borrow, which can severely impact your future retirement.
+Borrowing from retirement poses a risk to your retirement savings.
+Even if you make contributions while repaying the loan, you give up years of potential earnings on the amount you borrowed, which can impact your future retirement.

 A Word of Warning